qjtang12/Doric_acute/README.md

 # Doric_acute
-The matlab scripts used to process the fiber photometry data will be available to public after publication of the manuscript.
+The matlab scripts used to process the fiber photometry data in research work: Food induced dopamine signaling in AgRP neurons promotes feeding